Gender-affirming voice and communication change

 Modern, cosmopolitan and highly professional

-In the MEDICAL VOICE CENTER diagnostics and therapy area are physically separated from the state-of-the-art Operation Room.
-When you first enter the MEDICAL VOICE CENTER, the bright, modern feel-good atmosphere and the interior design with its design elements convey a welcoming and cheerful ambience that does not remind you of a clinic.
-Here, the preliminary talks, examinations, aftercare and the voice therapies are carried out.
-The Ambulatory Operation Center (AOZ), about 200 meters away, is equipped with state-of-the-art equipment.
+In the MEDICAL VOICE CENTER, the diagnostics and therapy area are physically separated from the state-of-the-art Operation Room.
+When you first enter the MEDICAL VOICE CENTER, the bright, modern feel-good atmosphere and the interior design with its design elements convey a welcoming and cheerful ambiance that does not remind you of a clinic.
+Here, the preliminary talks, examinations, aftercare, and voice therapies are carried out.
+We provide a safe, trans-affirmative environment.
+The surgery itself will be carried out in the Ambulatory Operation Center (AOZ), about 200 meters away, and is equipped with state-of-the-art equipment.

 FAQ – Frequently Asked Questions